 This page is intended to give information to providers and partners within the program.
 If you would like help getting a ride through this program, please visit the Transit Information and Commuting Resources website.

-The Vermont Agency of Transportation is organizing the 1st Annual E&D Transportation Summit.
-This summit is aimed at service providers and partners involved in Vermont’s Elders and Persons with Disabilities (E&D) Program.
-This will be an online event, more details available soon.
+The Vermont Agency of Transportation’s Public Transit and Planning Sections held the 2nd Annual E&D Transportation Summit on June 18, 2021.
+This summit was aimed at providers and partners involved in Vermont’s Elders and Persons with Disabilities (E&D) Program.